What is ALPHA?

 How does God guide us?

 We run Alpha twice a year in the Fall and Spring.
-Our Spring Session will begin on March 12, 2018.
+Our Spring Session is wrapping up soon but you can register now for the Fall Session in September.

 Looking for more information?
 Email our Small Groups Pastor, Sean DelBeccaro.